 StableUSD (USDS), against which the double-priced trade took place, is a Stablecoin backed by the US Dollar, governed by Stably Inc. It is currently ranked 419th on the CoinMarketCap, and this relatively thin order book may have triggered a market buy to push the price of BTC up significantly for filling the order while clearing out the order book.

 A rise of Bitcoin is extremely vital, not only for its investors but also for the market as a whole.
 It is the epitome of success for crypto markets, and any swing in its behavior influences performances of other altcoins.
 When Bitcoin was at its peak in December 2017, the entire crypto market was booming, and as Bitcoin declined, the entire market collapsed.

 Bitcoin was last traded for over the $10,000 mark on March 07 last year.
 However, the biggest cryptocurrency dipped severely, falling back to test the $6,000 support, which broke ultimately, after recurring visits.
 This triggered a market collapse, from which recovery is far from complete.

-Relying on the bear and bull cycles of past, market experts and analysts believe that Bitcoin will rise steadily, and touch its all-time peak of $20,000 again, as early as March 2021.
+Relying on the bear and bull cycles of the past, BTC price Prediction by experts and analysts believe that Bitcoin will rise steadily, and touch its all-time peak of $20,000 again, as early as March 2021.
 A group of crypto analysts support their prediction with the concept of ‘Bitcoin Halving,’ which minimises the block rewards miners receive for validating Bitcoin blocks.
 This event curtails the supply of Bitcoin that miners sell in the market, which will expectedly raise the price of Bitcoin.
 You can get more information about Bitcoin predictions from our forecast page.

 Extreme volatility in the crypto space has discouraged investors, especially after a horrendous 2018.
 However, the recent developments, outside the realm of buying and selling, have been quite encouraging.
 For instance, central banks of crisis-ridden countries like Argentina and Zimbabwe are exploring the possibilities of backing their fiat currencies with Bitcoin.
 Also, adoption of cryptocurrencies at large is on the rise, as several international companies are now allowing users to pay with bitcoins and other altcoins.